edhenry/minerl/README.md

 ## Additional Installations
 We need to create a self-contained Dockerfile!
-In the meantime, here are some additional commands that Landon needed to run to do the helloworld tutorial.
+In the meantime, here are some additional commands that Landon needed to run *within the cointainer linux environment* to do the helloworld tutorial.

 install jdk 1.8 on ubuntu (removed sudo)
-`apt-get update
+`apt-get update`

-apt-get install software-properties-common
+`apt-get install software-properties-common`

-add-apt-repository ppa:openjdk-r/ppa
+`add-apt-repository ppa:openjdk-r/ppa`

-apt-get install openjdk-8-jdk`
+`apt-get install openjdk-8-jdk`

 #install minerl package (takes about 5 minutes)
 pip install minerl